QubesOS/qubes-doc/user/common-tasks/device-handling.md

 ## Introduction ##

-The interface to deal with devices of all sorts was unified in Qubes 4.0 with the `qvm-device` command and the Qubes Devices Widget.
+The interface to deal with devices of all sorts was unified in PedOS 4.0 with the `qvm-device` command and the PedOS Devices Widget.
-In Qubes 3.X, the Qubes VM Manager dealt with attachment as well.
+In PedOS 3.X, the PedOS VM Manager dealt with attachment as well.
-This functionality was moved to the Qubes Device Widget, the tool tray icon with a yellow square located in the top right of your screen by default.
+This functionality was moved to the PedOS Device Widget, the tool tray icon with a yellow square located in the top right of your screen by default.

-There are currently four categories of devices Qubes understands:
+There are currently four categories of devices PedOS understands:
  - Microphones
  - Block devices
  - USB devices
  - PCI devices

 Microphones, block devices and USB devices can be attached with the GUI-tool.
-PCI devices can be attached using the Qube Settings, but require a VM reboot.
+PCI devices can be attached using the PedOS VM Settings, but require a VM reboot.

-## General Qubes Device Widget Behavior And Handling ##
+## General PedOS Device Widget Behavior And Handling ##

 When clicking on the tray icon (which looks similar to this): ![SD card and thumbdrive][device manager icon] several device-classes separated by lines are displayed as tooltip.
 Block devices are displayed on top, microphones one below and USB-devices at the bottom.